jtakayama/makahiki/doc/configuration-system-administration-memcached.rst

   'Hello World'
   >>> exit()

+If your output matches the example output shown above, then Memcached has been successfully configured and started.
+If your output does not match or you experience errors, continue to the next section.

 Troubleshooting
 ---------------

-If running ``manage.py shell`` causes the error ``django.core.cache.backends.base.InvalidCacheBackendError: Could not import pylibmc``, then the LD_LIBRARY_PATH may not be set correctly in $WORKON_HOME\makahiki\bin\postactivate.
-This error occurs when ``MAKAHIKI_USE_MEMCACHED=True`` but
+If running ``manage.py shell`` causes the error ``django.core.cache.backends.base.InvalidCacheBackendError: Could not import pylibmc``, then the LD_LIBRARY_PATH environment variable may not be set correctly in $WORKON_HOME/makahiki/bin/postactivate.
-LD_LIBRARY_PATH does not include the location of pylibmc.
+This error occurs when ``MAKAHIKI_USE_MEMCACHED=True`` but LD_LIBRARY_PATH does not include the location of pylibmc.

-If any of the following errors occurs, memcached is not correctly configured:
+If the ``manage.py shell`` starts correctly but one of the following errors occurs when you run the test commands, then memcached is not correctly configured:

 * cache is a ``DummyCache object``
 * ``cache == None`` returns True